cedadev/cloudhands-common/README.rst

 Cloudhands is a very young project.
 This release contains the following:

-* the beginnings of an operations guide
+* definition of permissions for a managed domain

 Requirements
 ::::::::::::